The transcendence degree of the reals over certain set-theoretical subfields

 Actually, one of the main obstacles to prove Theorem \ref{th: transcendence degree many cohen} is to show that the field $F$ is a proper subfield of $\RR$.
 In the case of $n=1$, i.e., in the folklore result, this is for free: the Cohen real is a \emph{new real}, namely it does not belong to the ground model reals, witnessing that the corresponding field $F$ is a proper subfield.

-In the case of $n=2$, and $X=\{x,y\}$, it is tempting to take $x\oplus y$ as a witness for $F$ being a proper subfield of $\RR$.
+In the case of $n=2$, and $X=\{x,y\}$, it is tempting to take $x\oplus y$ (the real produced by alternating the digits of $x$ and $y$, considering them as elements in $\omega^\omega$) as a witness for $F$ being a proper subfield of $\RR$.
 Nevertheless, after a closer examination, one can see that $x\oplus y$ actually belongs to the field $F$, since $x\oplus y = (x\oplus \vec{0})+(\vec{0}\oplus y)$.
 The proof of Theorem \ref{th: transcendence degree many cohen} shows that an appropriate witness is the \emph{composition} of the reals in $X$ as functions from $\omega$ to $\omega$. \\

 This paper is organized as follows.
 In Section \ref{section: Prereq}, we will go through the basic prerequisites of field theory and real analysis needed for the proofs of the auxiliary results that will lead to our main theorem.
 Section \ref{section: context} contains the proof of the first direction of generalization of the folklore result, when one is allowed to add any real, not necessarily Cohen.
 Finally, Section \ref{section: the theorems} contains the proof of the main theorem, generalizing the folklore result in a second direction: allowing more than one Cohen real.
 We conclude by including a result about the relationship between the transcendence bases of $\RR^{V[x,y]}$, $\RR^{V[x]}$ and $\RR^{V[y]}$ over $\RR^V$.